GetintheLoop/painless-sqlalchemy/README.md

 Enforced to be clock-wise in application layer logic.

 Raises error in application layer logic if input is invalid.
-Can also raise error in database layer logic since pre-check is optimistic.
+Open Polygons, Polygons with identical, consecutive points and Polygons with too few unique points are considered invalid.

 ## Advanced Functions